-Between Weeks 2-12, each student is expected to independently locate and prepare to lead a brief informal discussion on an article that is relevant to the lecture topic.
+Between Weeks 3-13, each student is expected to independently locate and prepare to lead a brief informal discussion on an article that is relevant to the lecture topic.
 This can be a news story, journal article, white paper, or similar item from a credible source.
 Incorporation of personal experience is encouraged but should be accompanied by a supporting source.
 Bring a link or printout of your article.
 You will explain it in the context of the weekly topic, and the group will share their thoughts and opinions.
+If you miss a class discussion, you are expected to submit an article and written summary via email to receive credit.

-For Week 1 we will use our discussion time for introductions and questions about the course.
+For Week 2 we will use our discussion time for introductions and questions about the course.
 On Weeks 6 and 10, the discussion will be replaced by an in-class Quiz.
-Week 13 time will be used for exam prep and review.
+Week 14 time will be used for exam prep and review.